ViniciusDDBF/CustomTemplate/prompt.md

 Using my brand design system above, create a [landing page/dashboard/blog layout] for [specific purpose].
 Focus on [specific goals].
 Make sure to explain the color psychology behind your key decisions.

 For Refinements:
-"Following my brand system, improve this design by [specific request].
-Maintain the color hierarchy and explain why you made each change."
+Following my brand system, improve this design by [specific request].
+Maintain the color hierarchy and explain why you made each change.